SQLite Index

 Whenever you create an index, SQLite creates a B-tree structure to hold the index data.

-The index contains data from the columns that you specify in the index and the corresponding rowid value.
+The index contains data from the columns you specify in the index and the corresponding rowid value.
 This helps SQLite quickly locate the row based on the values of the indexed columns.

 Imagine an index in the database like an index of a book.
 By looking at the index, you can quickly identify page numbers based on the keywords.